Isinlor/websockets/README.md

 Private account and organization bank account are fully separate, so there if no conflict between them.

-The permission system allows bank to implement roles.
+The permission system allows bank to implement roles by combining different permissions for clients who are employees of some organization.

 ### ACID transactions